teknopaul/lmms/FORK_README.md

 ## Midi keyboard

 I have a phsycal midi keyboard that auto wires to the piano roll when even it opens.
-No need to fiddle with the assingments.
+No need to fiddle with the midi assignments.
 I also I have permanent mapping from the mixer rack to a physical midi mixer.

 ## Sub notes

 Ability to write two types of note in the piano roll, main notes and sub notes.
 N.B these are often called ghost notes but LMMS uses the term for something else.
 Useful for writing pre-echos that you can then fiddle with as a group.
 Especially useful for writing layered notes where one note is placed exactly on top of the other, and it then becomes fiddly to select.
-Enables easily visualising which notes are principal to a melody and which are for skip or emphasis or trill or echo.
+Enables easily visualising which notes are principal to a melody and which are for skip or emphasis or trill, flam or echo.
 Editing in the piano rolls in significantly easier with the ability to instantly select sub notes (Alt+S) and tweak volume of all notes together.